codepath/android_guides/Google-Maps-Fragment-Guide.md

 Other things to check:

    * Did you enable GPS location for the emulator and set a location by going to the map?
-   * Did you download the latest [Google Play Services APK](http://goo.im/gapps/gapps-jb-20130813-signed.zip) and install that onto your emulator?
-See the [[google play genymotion section|Google-Maps-Fragment-Guide#setup-google-play-services]].
    * Did you try running "Play Store" on your emulator and sign in with a Google account?
    * Uninstall the "Map Demo" from the emulator first, then re-install
    * Restart Android Studio and try to launch the app again